charlestati/nautilus/README.md

 ## Overview

-Nautilus is a starter kit for web development.
+Nautilus is an advanced starter kit for web development.

 ## Todo